Frequently Asked Questions

 Q: What if we need to miss a class?

 Students must attend all in-class sessions before driving, per TN state regulations.
-We try to be flexible; if the schedule allows we will try to accommodate a missed drive if it is a verifiable emergency.
-A last-minute missed drive may incur a "Missed Drive Fee” though.
+We try to be flexible - if the schedule allows we will try to accommodate a missed drive if it is a verifiable emergency or a weather related closure; however, a missed in-class session cannot be made-up during the course.
+A last-minute missed drive may incur a "Missed Drive Fee”.

 Q: Does my student need a permit?

 No, they do not need a permit to drive with a certified driving school in TN.
-However, they DO need a permit to be on the road with anyone else (parent, guardian, family friends, etc.).
+It is highly recommended that your student obtain their permit prior to beginning the behind the wheel portion of the course because, they DO need a permit to be on the road with anyone else (parent, guardian, family friends, etc.).

 Q: What ages do you teach?